MariaDB MaxScale is an advanced database proxy, firewall, and query router.

 MaxScale provides a point of IT and data control implementation.
 Features include:

-SQL firewall restricts data access and blocks by rejecting or accepting queries based on a combination of syntax, type, time, and user.
+Restricts data access and blocks by rejecting or accepting queries based on a combination of syntax, type, time, and user.
 Rules are customizable and it supports both whitelisting and blacklisting queries.
 Rejected queries can be logged to provide insight into suspicious activity.

-Query throttling can be used to set a threshold on the maximum number of queries per second allowed and to close an application session if it exceeds the defined threshold.
+Can be used to set a threshold on the maximum number of queries per second allowed and to close an application session if it exceeds the defined threshold.
 Short bursts within a defined window can be allowed.

-Result limiting limits the number of results a query can return to prevent accidental or malicious queries from rendering the database unavailable or exposing large amounts of data.
+Limits the number of results a query can return to prevent accidental or malicious queries from rendering the database unavailable or exposing large amounts of data.